Launched in 1997, the mission of the Investigative Studies Program is to:

 ALL SCHOLARS DAY 2026

-- Thursday, April 23 (Classes cancelled except labs and classes that meet once a week)
+- Thursday, April 23 Only labs (and classes that meet once a week) meet.

-- Abstracts due by Friday, March 20 at midnight -- SUBMIT ONLINE, details will be released in January 2026
+- Abstracts due by Friday, March 20 by midnight -- SUBMIT ONLINE

-Submit all grants and fellowship applications via email to Dr. Parsons: ksg001@marietta.edu.
+Submit all grants and fellowship applications via email to Dr. George: ksg001@marietta.edu.

 - All Scholars Day